 - 1/4 cup dried cranberries

-- 3 tablespoons slivered almonds roasted if desired
+- 3 tablespoons sliced almonds roasted if desired

-In a small bowl with a whisk, or in a jar with a tight-fitting lid, add the olive oil, balsamic vinegar, Dijon mustard, and salt and pepper.
-Stir or shake to combine.
+- To make the balsamic vinaigrette, in a small bowl, whisk together the olive oil, balsamic vinegar, Dijon mustard, and salt and pepper to taste (I like ¼ teaspoon salt and ⅛ teaspoon pepper).
 Allow the flavors to blend at room temperature while preparing the salad.

-Flip bacon and continue to cook until the second side is browned, about 3 to 5 minutes longer depending on your desired crispness.
-Drain on paper towels and chop or crumble when cool enough to handle.
+- Flip bacon and continue to cook until the second side is browned, about 3 to 5 minutes longer depending on your desired crispness.
+Drain on paper towels and chop.

 - While the bacon is cooking, fill a large bowl with water and ice.
 In a large saucepan or stockpot, bring 1 inch water and 1 teaspoon salt to boil.
 Add asparagus, cover, and boil until bright green and crisp-tender, about 3 to 4 minutes.
 Remove from boiling water and plunge into ice bath to stop the cooking.
 When completely cool, drain well and pat try.
 Cut into 1-inch pieces.

 - In a large bowl, combine asparagus, red onion, red pepper, and cranberries.
 Drizzle with balsamic vinaigrette and toss to coat.
 Cover and chill until serving time.
 Just before serving, stir in almonds and bacon.

 - Bacon: To cook bacon in the oven, arrange it in a single layer on a rack set over a rimmed baking sheet.
 Bake for 10 to 15 minutes in a 400-degree oven. ¼ cup store-bought cooked bacon may be substituted for the 4 slices raw bacon.
 Do not substitute bacon bits (the crunchy salad topping) which are often made of soy.